rixx/books.rixx.de/data/reviews/wilhelm-busch/max-und-moritz/index.md

 ## Further Reading

 Many other poems and stories by Busch come close – consider "Der Affe Fips", which is written in the same style – and when two old professors meet, he suddenly switches to hexameters.
-[Alarm im Kasperletheater](https://books.rixx.de/reviews/1998/alarm-im-kasperletheater/) is clearly aiming for a Busch-like style, too.

 A modern author similar to Busch would be Robert Gernhardt.